 This is by far the most family-friendly zipline course around Maui, and the easiest to get to!
 Plus, the guides are all very experienced and well-versed in their knowledge of Hawaii’s history, flora and fauna, culture, and other interesting tidbits that add to your tour.

 Maui’s only aquarium is also Hawaii’s largest and most popular.
 By collecting fish and other marine species found in Hawaiian waters, and with impressive exhibits like the 750,000-gallon shark tank, Hawaiian green sea turtles, baby hammerhead sharks, sea jellies and more, the Keiki are sure to love it all.

 Located in central Maui at Ma’alaea Harbor, Maui Ocean Center offers unique opportunities to learn more about Hawaii’s marine life, including expert guest speakers, winter whale watching, and even occasional overnight sleepovers in the aquarium itself!

 Private Surf Lesson

 There’s nothing quite like the feeling of riding your first wave, and Maui is just the place to do it.
 With perfect beginner surf conditions all year round, West Maui’s long stretches of beach are one of the best places to practice the basics before hitting the water.

-Hawaiian Paddle Sports offers private surf lessons, which gives your child (or family) more personal attention, customized tips for standing up, and time spent riding waves (rather than waiting in the line-up) than larger group lessons.
+Get private Maui surf lessons, which gives your child (or family) more personal attention, customized tips for standing up, and time spent riding waves (rather than waiting in the line-up) than larger group lessons.
 All the instructors are experienced local surfers, and they even offer complimentary GoPro photos with each tour.